stfc/docker-and-gh-actions-for-ml/docs/4-continuous-integration.md

     ```

 !!! tip
-    GitLab CI also supports natively displaying the [results of unit tests](https://docs.gitlab.com/ee/ci/pipelines/job_artifacts.html#artifactsreportsjunit).
+    GitLab CI also supports natively displaying the [results of unit tests](https://docs.gitlab.com/ee/ci/pipelines/job_artifacts.html#artifactsreportsjunit){target="_blank" rel="noopener noreferrer"}.
 If you're testing your software (which is almost always a really good idea) then you can use this same `artifact` to collect unit testing reports.

     These unit tests will also be shown in merge requests so that you can check over them before merging feature or fixes into your dev branch.